Reporting (report)

 message_ix_models.report.util.REPLACE_VARS = {'(Emissions\\|CH4)\\|((Gases|Liquids|Solids|Elec|Heat)(.*))': '\\1|Energy|Supply|\\3|Fugitive\\4', '(Emissions\\|CH4)\\|Fugitive': '\\1|Energy|Supply|Fugitive', '(Secondary Energy\\|Solids)\\|Solids': '\\1', 'Import Energy\\|(Liquids\\|(Biomass|Oil))': 'Secondary Energy|\\1', 'Import Energy\\|Coal': 'Primary Energy|Coal', 'Import Energy\\|Lh2': 'Secondary Energy|Hydrogen', 'Import Energy\\|Lng': 'Primary Energy|Gas', 'Import Energy\\|Oil': 'Primary Energy|Oil', 'Residential\\|(Biomass|Coal)': 'Residential|Solids|\\1', 'Residential\\|Gas': 'Residential|Gases|Natural Gas', '^(land_out CH4.*\\|)Awm': '\\1Manure Management', '^land_out CH4\\|': '', '^land_out CH4\\|Emissions\\|Ch4\\|Land Use\\|Agriculture\\|': 'Emissions|CH4|AFOLU|Agriculture|Livestock|'}

-Replacements used in collapse() after the ‘variable’ column is assembled.
+Replacements used in collapse() after ‘variable’ labels are constructed.
 These are applied using pandas.DataFrame.replace() with regex=True; see the documentation of that method.
 For documentation of regular expressions, see https://docs.python.org/3/library/re.html and https://regex101.com.

 Todo

-These may be particular or idiosyncratic to a single “template”.
-The strings used to collapse multiple conceptual dimensions into the IAMC “variable” column are known to vary in poorly-documented ways across these templates.
+These may be particular or idiosyncratic to a single ‘template’.
+The strings used to collapse multiple conceptual dimensions into the IAMC ‘variable’ dimension are known to vary across these templates, in ways that are sometimes not documented.

 This setting is currently applied universally.
 To improve, specify a different mapping with the replacements needed for each individual template, and load the correct one when reporting scenarios to that template.